Business Statistics

 Entry Rate of Formal MSMEs

-It is observed that the agriculture sector recorded the highest Gross Entry Rate (GER) at 8.5%, followed by construction (6.7%) and trade (6.2%), while the fishing sector registered the lowest rate at 5.7%.
+The agriculture and livestock sector recorded the highest GER, at 8.5%, followed by construction (6.7%) and trade (6.2%), while the fishing sector registered the lowest rate, at 5.7%.